bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/depends/README.md

 - `BUILD_ID_SALT`: Optional salt to use when generating build package ids
 - `FORCE_USE_SYSTEM_CLANG`: (EXPERTS ONLY) When cross-compiling for macOS, use Clang found in the system's `$PATH` rather than the default prebuilt release of Clang from llvm.org.
-Clang 8 or later is required.
+Clang 8 or later is required
+- `{CC,CXX,...}_FOR_BUILD`: Build native packages with specified tools when a package build script allows it

 If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to bitcoin's configure.
 In this case, `--disable-wallet`.